-Spring has finally started making an appearance in beautiful New Zealand in the past week and what could be better than enjoying the sun and getting your backyard ready for some post lockdown catch ups.
+Spring has finally started making an appearance in beautiful New Zealand and what could be better than enjoying the sun and getting your backyard ready for some long-awaited catch ups.

 To get your outdoor furniture looking their absolute best after a harsh winter, we put together a handy step by step guide.

 Give your furniture a thorough dry brush to get rid of any spider webs and dirt sticking to it.

 Depending on the state of your furniture this step might need to be repeated to get rid of all the mould.
 Mix your cleaning solution in a spray container and put on all necessary PPE gear to keep yourself protected while working with harsh chemicals.